elastic/integrations/dev/import-beats-resources/haproxy/docs/README.md

 {{fields "info"}}

-### stats
+### stat

-The MySQL `stats` dataset collects data from MySQL by running a `SHOW GLOBAL stats;` SQL query.
-This query returns a large number of metrics.
+The HAProxy `stat` metricset collects stat fields from HAProxy processes.

+See section "9.1.
+CSV format" of the official [HAProxy Management Guide](http://www.haproxy.org/download/2.0/doc/management.txt) for a full list of stat fields.

-An example event for `stats` looks as following:
+An example event for `stat` looks as following:

 ```$json
 {